Ankit-cg22/Geeksfiesta-hackathon-project/README.md

 - View student details
 - Each student can edit their own details.
 - Students can login using their institute email id.
+- Only students of CSE branch of 2020 batch can login/sign up.

 <h2>Tech stack used</h2>